The-California-Tech/california-tech/content/2023/03/the-CRC-is-back.md

 ---
-# Common-Defined params
 title: The CRC is Back
 authors:
   - Michael Gutierrez
 date: 2023-03-03
-# description: "Example article description"
 categories:
   - News
   - Culture
 tags:
   - Vol. CXXVI, Issue 1

-# Theme-Defined params
+weight: 0
 thumbnail: default.jpg
-# lead: "Example lead - highlighted near the title" # Lead text
 sidebar: right
 toc: true
-widgets: # Enable sidebar widgets in given order per page
+widgets:
   - recent
   - categories
   - write-for-the-tech
   - taglist
 summary: It’s no exaggeration to say life as we know it would not be possible without the Honor Code.
 We often take this implicit trust between students, faculty, and staff, for granted.
 But as in any relationship, this trust can start to degrade over time if it is not reassessed and reaffirmed.
 images:
   - /default.jpg
 slug: the-crc-is-back
+show_thumbnail: false
 ---

 One of the best things about Caltech is the autonomy that students are afforded.
 It’s no exaggeration to say life as we know it would not be possible without the Honor Code.
 We often take this implicit trust between students, faculty, and staff, for granted.
 But as in any relationship, this trust can start to degrade over time if it is not reassessed and reaffirmed.